Jharkhand opens investigation into transportation of illegally-mined minerals by rail | Politics

 - India

-Jharkhand Chief Minister Hemant Soren on Friday announced that a special investigation team (SIT) will probe the alleged transportation of illegally-mined minerals by railways from the state.
+Jharkhand Chief Minister Hemant Soren announced that a special investigation team (SIT) will probe the alleged transportation of illegally-mined minerals by railways from the state.

-Speaking in the assembly, Soren said the SIT was set up to investigate how much mineral was transported from the state by the railways and the extent of the illegal transportation.
+Speaking in the assembly on Friday, Soren said the SIT was set up to investigate how much mineral was transported from the state by the railways and the extent of the illegal transportation.

 ''Trucks and tractors are blamed for illegal transportation of stones, sand and coal.
 But, it is rampant through trains also.
 And, the state government has no interference in this,'' he said.